How to Do Payroll in Washington State

 Oct, Nov, Dec

 Workers’ compensation reports and premiums are filed quarterly.
+You can file these reports on the Washington State Department of Labor & Industries website.

 Step 8.
 Document and store your payroll records.
 Washington State requires you to keep employee payroll records for at least three years, similar to federal regulations, except for the federal four-year requirement you have to follow for payroll tax forms.
 Records must include the following: